Andrew Young: Post-mayoral career

+In 2014, the Tourism office of the Bahamas commissioned Jamaal Rolle to paint a portrait of Andrew Young to give him as a gift during a conference where he was the special guest.

 On January 19, 2015, Young gave the keynote address at Vanderbilt University's Martin Luther King Jr. Commemoration Day.
 The theme was "Dismantling Segregation: Race, Poverty, and Privilege", and Young spoke about his experiences in Selma, stories of traveling with King, and his advice to the next generation of leaders.

+Young served on the board of the Trumpet Awards Foundation and was a cofounder of Bounce TV, which acquired the Trumpet Awards in 2016.

 On May 13, 2019, Young gave the keynote address at Emory University's spring commencement ceremony.

 On May 29, 2020, Young remarked on the protests in Atlanta in reaction to the murder of George Floyd.
 He stated that riots, violence, and looting "hurt the cause instead of helping it".

 Young is co-chairman of Rodney Cook Sr. Park along with National Monuments Foundation president Rodney Mims Cook Jr. This peace park is located in the Vine City neighborhood on Atlanta's westside and has a strong civil rights focus.

 In 2023, Young launched the "Andrew Young HBCU Scholarship Program" funded by McGraw Hill Education in partnership with the Institute of World Politics Chair of Law and Human Rights, Matthew Daniels and the Thurgood Marshall College Fund.
 The scholarship is awarded to students who "demonstrate the vision and leadership potential to be an ambassador for the unifying, non-violent principles of Dr. King and Ambassador Young, rooted in respect for the fundamental dignity, rights, and equality of all human beings."
 Young also endorsed a companion bible study for those seeking to apply Dr. King's teachings to improving their communities.

 Following a reading from the Book of Ephesians, Young delivered the homily at the state funeral service for Jimmy Carter at Washington National Cathedral on January 9, 2025.

+On March 1, 2026, Young traveled to South Carolina to speak with University of South Carolina Upstate's Bennie Harris for the monthly Below the Line feature.
+On March 2, 2026, Young spoke at a private memorial service for Rev. Jesse Jackson at the South Carolina State House in Columbia, South Carolina.
+On March 22, 2026, Young spoke at the funeral service of civil rights activist Bernard Lafayette, held at Tuskegee University Chapel in Tuskegee, Alabama.

+Young criticized the Roberts Court's decision in Louisiana v.
+Callais (2026) for striking down part of Section 2 of the Voting Rights Act.

 Personal life and family

 Young has four children with his first wife, Jean Childs Young, who died of liver cancer in 1994.
 His mother-in-law was Idella Jones Childs.
 He married Carolyn McClain in 1996.
-His daughter Lisa died on March 14, 2025 from cancer.
+His daughter Lisa died on March 14, 2025, from cancer.

 In September 1999, Young was diagnosed with prostate cancer which was successfully removed with surgery in January 2000.